experience music through instrumental works,

 Ms. Resa Hersel

-Computer Applications.
-This class will focus on Digital Citizenship, Research
+This class will focus on Tech Lessons on Digital Citizenship, Google Apps

 (Students will take this 1/2 the year and then switch